J. J. Wolf: 2022: First two Masters wins & ATP final, US Open third round, top 60

-2023: Australian Open debut and fourth round, top 40
+2023: Australian Open debut and fourth round, Masters fourth round, top 40

 At the 2023 Australian Open, Wolf reached the fourth round, defeating Jordan Thompson, 23rd seed Diego Schwartzman and Michael Mmoh before losing to fellow American Ben Shelton in five sets.
 Following this match, Wolf rose into the top 50 in the ATP rankings at world No. 48 on 30 January 2023.

+He reached the third round of a Masters 1000 for the first time on his debut at the Italian Open, defeating 14th seed Hubert Hurkacz.

 Seeded sixth at the 2023 Dallas Open, he reached his second tour-level semifinal in his career after defeating qualifier Brandon Holt, Radu Albot and second seed Frances Tiafoe.
-As a result he moved into the top 40 in the rankings at No. 39 on 13 February 2023.
+As a result, he moved into the top 40 in the rankings at No. 39 on 13 February 2023.

 Seeded ninth at the 2023 Delray Beach Open, he lost in the round of 16 to Adrian Mannarino.
+Seeded fifth in Houston he lost in the quarterfinals to Gijs Brouwer.

+At the 2023 Rolex Shanghai Masters he reached the third round of a Masters 1000 for a second time in his career and also in his debut at this tournament, defeating 15th seed Cameron Norrie.
+Next he defeated Matteo Arnaldi to reach the fourth round for the first time at a Masters 1000.
+He qualified at the 2023 Rolex Paris Masters on his debut at this tournament.

+2024–2025: Out of top 500, hiatus

+He entered the main draw of the 2024 French Open as a lucky loser.

+In July, at the beginning of the American summer swing, he also entered the main draw at the 2024 Atlanta Open as a lucky loser.
+He received a wildcard for the Citi DC Open in Washington and defeated lucky loser Zachary Svajda.
+He finished the season outside of the top 250, ranked No. 261.